achristensen6/introduction-to-fsm/README.md

 ## Usage

 In order to see updates locally, execute `npm start`.
-To push changes to GitHub Pages use `npm publish`.
+To push changes to GitHub Pages use `npm run gh-pages`.

 ## License